tomas287/tomas287/README.md

 ## Hi there 👋

+My name is Tomás, and I'm a Computer Engineer with a Master’s degree in Computer Engineering from NOVA School of Science and Technology.

 <!--
 **tomas287/tomas287** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.